-60. For the sake of repetition, it is worthwhile to mention here that the complainants are before the Adjudicating Officer in Form-N. However, even if there is no agreement for sale, the claim or case of the complainants cannot be brushed aside because it is fully covered under Section 18 of the Act "i.e. as the case may be".
-In this case there is agreement for sale.
-There is no denial about the payments made by the complainants, rather, the complainants have successfully proved that they have made the entire consideration of the costs of the apartment under reference.
+58.In the instant case, there is no agreement for sale executed by the parties, rather, there is only an allotment letter and that too before the coming into force of the present Act.
+If there is any violation of any provision, the complainants may invoke the jurisdiction of the Authority.
+Notably in the complaint as well as in the written submissions the complainants have claimed compensation for the alleged violation of Section 13 of the Act.
+For the sake of repetition, it is worthwhile to mention here that the complainants are before the Adjudicating Officer in Form-N. However, even if there is no agreement for sale, the claim or case of the complainants cannot be brushed aside because it is fully covered under Section 18 of the Act "i.e. as the case may be".
+There is no denial about the payments made complainants, rather. complainants by the the have successfully proved that they have made the entire consideration of the costs of the apartment under reference.
 It is further made clear that the actual amount (excluding taxes etc) can only be considered.
 In case the promoter seeks fresh line of time limit for completion of the project and if the same is not suited to the allottee, he has the option either to continue with the project or to rescind the contract.
 Here it is important to note that when fresh time limit for new buyer after the registration with the authority is given then such time limit will apply and any such allottee or buyer cannot seek refund before the expiry of stipulated time limit, however, if any such complaint is filed, then it would be treated as pre-mature.